Jeunese/jeunese.github.io/docs/voice-and-tone.md

 Professional isn't the same as formal.
 You can write clearly and simply, and thus write less formally, without losing the credibility needed for technical documentation and in-product guidance.
 The aim is to be neutral and objective, whilst also being accessible and friendly.

 Formality in writing is a spectrum.
-Scientific and academic papers typically use third person and tend to avoid contractions, making them more formal and impersonal than you can expect from good documentation.
+Scientific and academic papers typically use third person and tend to avoid contractions, making them more formal and impersonal than you might aim for in documentation and in-product content.

 In product documentation and UX writing, it's more important to avoid fatigue and frustration; we want the text to be as direct and understandable as possible for helping the reader get the job done.
 We thus aim to write in plain English, short sentences, and a conversational style, whilst also maintaining a level of professionalism and authority.
-This expectation is set with **tone of voice guidelines**

 ## Tone of voice guidelines